reykjavik-university/2014-T-514-VEFT/Week06/Security.md

 Also, [this video](http://vimeo.com/97344501), which is a talk by Dominick Baier held at the 2014 NDC explains the differences between OpenID Connect & OAuth in an interest way. ***You are encouraged to watch it!***

 OAuth 2.0, is a framework, specified by the IETF in RFCs 6749 and 6750 (published in 2012) designed to support the development of authentication and authorization protocols.
-It provides a variety of standardized message flows based on JSON and HTTP; OpenID Connect uses these to provide Identity services.
+It provides a variety of standardized message flows based on JSON and HTTP, OpenID Connect uses these to provide Identity services.

 There are several [libraries](http://openid.net/developers/libraries/) available in different languages that implement OpenID Connect and related specifications.

-One of these libraries is the [IdentityServer v3](https://github.com/thinktecture/Thinktecture.IdentityServer.v3) which is demostrated in the [talk by Dominick Baier](http://vimeo.com/97344501)
+One of these libraries is the [IdentityServer v3](https://github.com/thinktecture/Thinktecture.IdentityServer.v3) which is demonstrated in the [talk by Dominick Baier](http://vimeo.com/97344501)

 IdentityServer v3 is a .NET-based open source implementation of an OpenID Connect and OAuth2 security token service.